Does BCLL training provide “official” certification?

 No. Please bring any snacks and drinks that you may want during the day.
 Lunch breaks will be provided.
 Although you are welcome to drive/ride to get food for lunch, sack lunches are recommended, as this will give you more time to study, ask questions, and hang with the group.

-Do I need to know how to mountain bike to participate in the Wilderness First Aid camp?
+Do I need to know how to mountain bike to participate?